 Inside the Knoll Ridge Chalet at the top of Sky Waka, you will find our pou - Paretetaitonga.
 Pou is a way to remember things of significance: events, people, ancestors.
 Here’s one of the carvers, Hayz, with his korero about the origin stories of these mountains and this pou.

 A selection of tasty dishes for the perfect quick meal, food truck style.
 Find the Four Peaks Alley downstairs, an area newly opened to the public.
-(Peak winter days only)
+(Peak summer days only)

 The summer season at Mt Ruapehu will operate from 3 December 2021 – 1 May 2022.

 The Sky Waka gondola will run daily, 10am – 4pm.
 Adults can travel on a return trip on the Sky Waka gondola for $39, and youth (aged 5 – 17 years) for $19.
 Seniors (over 65 years) and students are discounted at $25 for the return trip.

 The Pinnacles restaurant and buffet lunch will operate daily, 11am – 2pm.
 Adults can dine at the buffet for $25, and youth (aged 5-17 years) for $19.
 Bookings are recommended.